the-teachingRSE-project/competencies/competencies.md

 #### RSE-focused Principal Investigator

-The job experience as a leading RSE for a large project was the last requirement necessary to be awarded the title of a "Certified Research Software Professional" (CR\faicon{"F1EA} SP) from an institutionalised centre of RSE education.
+The job experience as a leading RSE for a large project was the last requirement necessary to be awarded the title of a "Certified Research Software Professional" (CRSP) from an institutionalised centre of RSE education.
 The certificate confirms her track record of valuable software contributions and of teaching and mentoring people,